Index

 Pools

 Assets reside in pools.
 A pool is a logical grouping of assets, and usually also a physical one, occupying a directory on disk.
 You typically define at least one pool for your project, and possibly more to avoid name collisions.
-A pool is defined with define-pool.
+A pool is defined with define-pool:

 The define-pool should be in a file in the same directory as the data directory in which the pool's files reside.
 If you have a different structure, you must pass the :base initarg explicitly.
+For example, given the following directory structure:

 Retrieving assets within a pool happens with asset or list-assets.
 You can also retrieve a subpath in the pool via pool-path.